Developing and caring for collections

 - Set out your collection priorities according to the purpose of your museum and in the context of neighbouring museums.

-- Acquiring and disposing collection items come with ethical and legal obligations.
+- Acquiring and disposing collection items comes with ethical and legal obligations.

-- Don't be afraid to say no to an offer.
-Not wanting to offend someone is not a good enough reason to acquire something that you have to look after in perpetuity.
+- Don’t be afraid to say no to an offer.
+Not wanting to offend someone is not a good enough reason for the acquisition of an object.

 Collections cost money.
 Although items are collected for their historical or social value, rather than financial, you need resources to maintain them for long-term care and display.

-Museums can be publicly criticised for having a large proportion of their collections in storage.
-However, objects can be in store for a number of reasons, including preservation, for example if they are fragile.
+Museums are sometimes criticised for having a large proportion of their collections in storage.
 It is important that those involved with your collection understand and can explain why objects are in storage rather than out on display.
+They might be fragile, for example.

 Who is involved in collecting?